RaunoT/dark-resume/README.md

 Clone the repo: `git clone https://github.com/RaunoT/raunot-home`

-After installation, run `npm install` and then `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files and live reload the browser when changes are saved.
+After installation, run `yarn` and then `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files and live reload the browser when changes are saved.

 ## Gulp Tasks